cagataykapuagasi/HelloX-React-Native/README.md

 # HelloX

-HelloX is a React Native app for chating.
+HelloX is a React-Native app for chating.

 ## Installation